01 of 07

 A Canadian movie classic, the Grey Fox tells the tale of Bill Miner, who is released from prison into a world strange and unfamiliar.
-Though he tries, Miner can't resist his penchant for criminal behaviour and sets out to rob the Canadian Pacific Railway.
+Though he tries, Miner can't resist his penchant for criminal behavior and sets out to rob the Canadian Pacific Railway.

-The Grey Fox is shot in luscious British Columbia locales, including Vancouver and surrounding areas as well as Cheakamus Canyon - a destination famous for its hiking and climbing located along the scenic Sea to Sky Highway.
+The Grey Fox is shot in luscious British Columbia locales, including Vancouver and surrounding areas as well as Cheakamus Canyon--a destination famous for its hiking and climbing located along the scenic Sea to Sky Highway.